NEET/JEE Coaching Scholarship

 Answer:

 Consumptive Use Value: Many natural products are consumed at the local level by human beings.
 However, we neither sell nor buy these products.
 These products do not make a direct contribution to the nation’s economy.
-The value of these products is called consumptive use value of biodiversity.Question:7
+The value of these products is called the consumptive use value of biodiversity.Question:7

 Answer: